rodtsan/rbac-react-ts-aspnetcore/README.md

 * [Firebase/Storage](https://firebase.google.com/docs/storage) - Cloud Storage for Firebase is a powerful, simple, and cost-effective object storage service built for Google scale.
 * [ASP.NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=visual-studio) - Is an API that supports user login functionality.
 Manages users, passwords, profile data, roles, claims, tokens, email confirmation, and more.
 * [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) - SQL Server Express is a free edition of SQL Server
+* [Swagger UI](https://swagger.io/swagger-ui/) - Swagger (OpenAPI) is a language-agnostic specification for describing REST APIs.
+It allows both computers and humans to understand the capabilities of a REST API without direct access to the source code.

 ## Installation and Run